SmileyChris/easy-thumbnails/docs/index.rst

 easy-thumbnails
 ===============

-**Note:** the below is for reference only until it's updated.
-See README.rst or source code for latest documentation.

 This documentation covers the |version| release of easy-thumbnails, a thumbnailing application for Django which is easy to use and customize.